Health Features of Smartwatches - A Comprehensive Comparison

 Smartwatches are capable of measuring blood flow in the skin beneath the watch using an optical sensor.
 Light is shone through the skin, and the light reflected from the wrist back to the watch is detected.
-The individual peaks in the light curve correspond to pulses of blood flow, allowing the heart rate and its regularityto be determined.
-This allows for the detection of heart rhythm disorders, particularly atrial fibrillation or extrasystoles.
+The individual recorded peaks in the light curve correspond to pulses of blood flow, allowing the heart rate and its regularityto be determined.
+This allows for the detection of arrhythmias, or heart rhythm disturbances, particularly atrial fibrillation or extrasystoles.
 By using two specific wavelengths of light, arterial blood oxygen saturation can be determined.
 The blood flow curve also changes in slower waves in sync with breathing, allowing for the determination of respiratory rate or respiratory arrest.
 By analyzing the shape of individual pulses, blood pressure can be estimated if the watch is calibrated by entering a conventionally measured blood pressure at the time the curve is recorded.
 However, this method is inaccurate and is not currently recommended.
 Some manufacturers simply alert the user if the heart rate curve suggests high blood pressure and recommend measuring blood pressure using the traditional method.
 By using a specific sensor wavelength, carotenoid levels can be determined, which may reflect the body’s stress levels.

 An ECG , or electrocardiogram, is another possible function of a smartwatch.
 It is a record of the electrical signal emitted by the heart during its activity and can be read from the surface of the body after two electrodes are placed at a sufficient distance.
 In practice, it is necessary to place a finger of the other hand than the one on which the watch is worn on one part of the watch and the watch then reads the signal between both upper limbs and records a single-lead ECG.
 The quality of this ECG is usually very good and can be used to diagnose a number of heart rhythm disorders or to confirm a natural heart rhythm.